coderpair/wb/README.md

-Then [install node.js](https://nodejs.org/en/download/) (v8.0 or superior)
+First [install node.js](https://nodejs.org/en/download/) (v8.0 or superior)
- if you don't have it already, then install WBO's dependencies:
+ if you don't have it already, then install WB:

 ```
 npm install wb-rdbeach